Dominic-wells/Milestone-Project-2/README.md

 ### Acknowledgements

-- My Mentor Ronan For pointing me in the right dierection and providing great feedback.
+- My Mentor Ronan For pointing me in the right direction and providing great feedback.

 [Back to top](#zombie-survival-uk)